William H. Hay

-William H. Hay (July 16, 1860 – December 17, 1946) was a United States Army officer who attained the rank of major general as the commander of the 28th Infantry Division in World War I.
+William Henry Hay (July 16, 1860 – December 17, 1946) was a United States Army officer who attained the rank of major general as the commander of the 28th Division in the final days of World War I.

 Early life

-William Henry Hay was born in Drifton, Florida on July 16, 1860.
+William Henry Hay was born in Drifton, Florida, on July 16, 1860.
 His father, Turner Hay, was an Army veteran of the Seminole Wars, and served in Harney's Dragoons.
 Turner Hay also served in the Confederate States Army during the American Civil War, and took part in the battles at Olustee and Natural Bridge.

 William Hay graduated from the United States Military Academy in 1886, and was a classmate of John J. Pershing.
 Hay was 22 years old when admitted to West Point, older than all his classmates by several years.
 As a result, his fellow cadets referred to him as "Dad," the nickname by which he continued to be known.

 Start of Career

 Hay was commissioned as a second lieutenant in the 3rd Cavalry Regiment, and served in Texas at Fort Davis, Fort Clark, and the Post at San Antonio.
 He then attended the School of Application for Infantry and Cavalry at Fort Leavenworth, after which he served with the 10th Cavalry Regiment at Fort Custer, Montana.